Massachusetts PFML Notice for Undergraduates

 Boston, MA 02114

 This Notice constitutes the University’s notice of rights and obligations under the Massachusetts Family and Medical Leave Law, M.G.L. c.
 175M for University undergraduate students.
-Information in this Notice is also available in alternate languages at https://www.bu.edu/hr/policies/federal-and-state-laws/massachusetts-paid-family-and-medical-leave/massachusetts-paid-family-and-medical-leave-notice-translations/
+Boston University’s Paid Family and Medical Leave Notice to Employees is also available here.

 Boston University Contact Information and Identification Number

 Trustees of Boston University